 You don't need a dedicated hire right away.
-Instead, nominate someone inside your organization to have the responsibility for security until a full-time hire is necessary.
+Instead, nominate someone inside your organisation to have the responsibility for security until a full-time hire is necessary.
 This should be a technical person who is responsible for setting standards and ultimately policies for collaborators as well as guidelines to help secure your company’s most sensitive data.
 You may find this person already in your IT or Engineering departments.
 When that basic set of responsibilities becomes too difficult to maintain in addition to a full-time technical role, it’s time to hire a standalone resource.
 Until then, security is everyone’s responsibility.

 2. Set policies: They can save your life.

 Setting policies like acceptable use, information security, incident response, and software development is critical to every security program.
-They aren't just lists of rules; they should be how-to guides that keep your security program organized and collaborators aligned on expectations.
+They aren't just lists of rules; they should be how-to guides that keep your security program organised and collaborators aligned on expectations.
 Not only will such policies help with compliance requirements and prospects, but it will also provide clear guidelines and instructions for how all operations – from worker/workforce passwords to software development – are managed with security in mind.
 Keeping policies up-to-date and ensuring they include clear guidelines can be a lifesaver in a crisis.
-Numerous policy templates are available online, but don't just copy them: if a written policy does not fit how your organization does business, it will be ignored, and that can be worse than not having a policy at all.
+Numerous policy templates are available online, but don't just copy them: if a written policy does not fit how your organisation does business, it will be ignored, and that can be worse than not having a policy at all.

 3. Know your weaknesses: Establish a baseline for risk.

-Much of the work in security comes down to risk management: identifying threats and prioritizing limited resources to deploy mitigations.
+Much of the work in security comes down to risk management: identifying threats and prioritising limited resources to deploy mitigations.
 Create an initial posture evaluation to identify your potential risk areas.
 Then, understand the scope of the data you have, infrastructure, and business processes.

 Establish a baseline with a full risk assessment by bringing in a technical moderator (they could be internal) who understands the threats relevant to your business to evaluate the extent of risk mitigations for each major component of that scope.
-The results should allow you to prioritize your mitigation projects based on residual risk, which consists of inherent risk and operational controls.
+The results should allow you to prioritise your mitigation projects based on residual risk, which consists of inherent risk and operational controls.
 From there, establish a frequency for these risk assessments, usually on an annual basis.

 4. Nail the basics: Maintain a good security hygiene.